 This ceremony is observed right early in the morning on the wedding day.
 The mothers of both the bride and the bridegroom collect water from a nearby stream or a pond for the ceremonial bath later that day observed by both the nuptial families.
 The mothers are accompanied by other female well-wishers and companions who sing “Biya Naam” while the mothers are collecting water in a brass tumbler.

-The mothers also have to carry a brass plate with a stem also called the “Bota” with a knife, coin and few betel leaves and betel nuts which they have to carry it back to their respective homes and prepare for the ceremonial bath.
+The mothers also have to carry a brass plate with a stem also called the “Bota” with a knife, coin, and few betel leaves and betel nuts which they have to carry back to their respective homes and prepare for the ceremonial bath.
 After the bride and the groom are bathed with the water with “maah-halodhi” (a mixture made of urad lentils and raw turmeric paste) brought by their respective mothers, the bride and the bridegroom have to tie the knife and the coin around their waist with a gamosa until the wedding is over.

 2. Nau Purushor Shraddha

 In this tradition, the respective families of both the bride and the bridegroom pay homage to their ancestors.
-The bride’s father pays his obeisance to the past nine generation of the paternal family seeking their blessings for their daughter’s newly wedded life.
+The bride’s father pays his obeisance to the past nine generations of the paternal family seeking their blessings for their daughter’s newly wedded life.